Skip to content

 how_many(number=42)

-The raw function which was decorated is accessible, this is useful if in some scenarios you trust your input arguments and want to call the function in the most performant way (see notes on performance below):
+The original function which was decorated can still be accessed by using the raw_function attribute.
+This is useful if in some scenarios you trust your input arguments and want to call the function in the most efficient way (see notes on performance below):

 from pydantic import validate_call